jrobio/CRA-Data-Project/README.md

 # CRA Data Project
 My conference session is based on a project I undertook over the summer of 2018.
 The project was about efficiently finding a way to compare Canadian Revenue Agency's (CRA) charity data to the BCIT's internal data.
-This project had the following outcomes: Identify directors who may also be alumni.
+The project's outcome was to identify directors of charities that were also BCIT alumni.

 This document discusses